JonPSmith/RunStartupMethodsSequentially/README.md

 There are three LockAndRun methods (and its not hard to create others):

 - `AddSqlServerLockAndRunMethods(connectionString)`, which works with a SQL Server database
-- `AddPostGreSqlLockAndRunMethods(connectionString)`, which is for a PostGreSQL database
+- `AddPostgreSqlLockAndRunMethods(connectionString)`, which is for a PostGreSQL database
 - `AddFileSystemLockAndRunMethods(- path to global directory -)`, which uses a FileSystem directory shared across all of the application's instances.

 _NOTE: It is fairly easy to add other LockAndRun methods as long as the [DistributedLock](https://github.com/madelson/DistributedLock) has a lock version for a global lock available to your application._